rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 Version history:

 3.2.6
+- Seek preview: When dragging using the scrubber the player now pauses and shows the video frame corresponding to the dragger position in the screen.
+Note that this is the closest keyframe corresponding to the dragger position.
+  When the mouse is released and the dragging stops the player resumes playback.
 -----
 Fixes:
 - fixed a problem in the skinless version, a border was drawn around controls: http://flowplayer.org/forum/8/60060